 Bob Clark, College of DuPage (COD) Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR) program chair, has spent the last six years transforming the community college’s HVACR program and its interactive learning lab, built from within.

-GLEN ELLYN, IL—When you sit down with Bob Clark about training and education, he will not hold back about any aspect of his program, and his direction on post-secondary education.
+GLEN ELLYN, IL—When you sit down with Bob Clark and talk about training and education, he will not hold back about any aspect of his program, and his direction on post-secondary education.
 Clark started at the school with a nearly “empty” space and a vision.
 “In order to create an unmatched lab, you have to orchestrate a vision that people can believe in for your program.
 When you establish that vision with your industry partners and your instructors, now you have a vision that is ‘bigger than yourself.’”
 So Clark, his instructors and his students built an interactive classroom and lab environment that is changing HVACR education.

 The HVACR lab was built from within—all of the teachers oversaw the lab being built by the students.
 “We built our own lab and we built our own central plant.
 The central plant project is going to be one of the most defining features of our lab.
 It is sized and designed so that we have exhibit a well-designed system, but we also have the ability to duress on every part of the system.
 We wanted a system that could demonstrate what happens in a building on a good day, a bad day and under extreme conditions.
 We have the capability to demonstrate primary/secondary, primary/variable or constant flow systems, which can flow in both direct and reverse return.
 Our lab concepts can experience multiple scenarios for critical systems that can not normally be studied.
 It’s not like any other system,” says Clark.